core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   equal to the request's Request-Hash option.
   The response is only valid if the value of its Request-Hash option is equal to the value of the Request-Hash option in the corresponding request.

-  Servers (including proxies) thus generally SHOULD NOT need to include the Request-Hash option explicitly in responses, especially as a matter of bandwidth efficiency.
+  Servers (including proxies) thus generally should not need to include the Request-Hash option explicitly in responses, especially as a matter of bandwidth efficiency.

   A reason (and, currently, the only known) to actually include a Request-Hash option in a response